Dominick Evans: Spaces

 In 2021, Dom directed the music video for the song "Spaces" by James Ian.
 Evans directed the video from home, where they were in bed, due to chronic pain.
 Evans believes that they have proven that disabled directors are capable of directing from any location.
 Their next goal is to develop a television show they can direct from home in Michigan.

 Honors

 Evans was named one of eight "LGBT influencers you need to know in New York City" in the summer of 2016 by Time Out.
-Evans was named one of New Mobility's 2016 People of the Year for being part of a protest against assisted suicide.
+Evans was named one of New Mobilitys 2016 People of the Year for being part of a protest against assisted suicide.

 Personal life

 Evans lives in the suburbs of Detroit, Michigan.
 They have worked primarily with their creative partner, Ashtyn Law, since 2002.
 Dominick has started consulting on scripts for studios such as Lionsgate and shows airing on networks like Netflix.

-Evans was born with a degenerative neuromuscular disability, spinal muscular atrophy.
-They were diagnosed with Type III of SMA at age 4, and has had to use a wheelchair full-time since 1997.
-They also have asthma, chronic pain, ADD, OCD, PTSD, and is hard of hearing.
+Evans was diagnosed with a degenerative neuromuscular disorder spinal muscular atrophy at age 4, and has had to use a wheelchair full-time since 1997.
+They also have asthma, chronic pain, ADD, OCD, PTSD, and are hard of hearing.

-Evans is non-binary, transgender and queer, and uses they/them and he/him pronouns.
+Evans is non-binary, transgender and queer, and uses both they/them and he/him pronouns.